 The sauce is often served with steamed matooke, rice, pumpkin, potatoes, and other Ugandan foods.
 This is a vegetarian dish can enjoy.

 You may have tasted fish from different parts of the world, but if you haven’t tasted fish from Uganda’s lakes, you haven’t had the most delicious.

-Others are silverfish, most of which are eaten in the central and eastern region of Uganda.
+Others are silverfish, most of which are eaten in the central and eastern regions of Uganda.
 Catfish and tiger fish are also caught in Uganda.
-You can enjoy your meal as a deep-fried fish and with vegetables or stewed fish for sauce with food.
+You can enjoy your meal as a deep-fried fish and with vegetables or stewed fish for a sauce with food.

 Muchomo is another Uganda food to try during your gastronomic adventures of Uganda.
 It means roasted meat of various kinds including;

 The word Mchomo is derived from the word “kuchoma” in Kiswahili, meaning to burn or to roast.
 In the evening, there are normally several people along the streets who prepare various kinds of meat for mchomo.

 Ankole cattle and goat meat are the most preferred meat for Mchomo because they are more delicious and softer.